-On their return to their place in the superhero community, Sersi and Black Knight were separated once more.
+Upon their return to their to their original superhero community, Sersi and Black Knight were separated once more.
 The Black Knight found himself in New York, but finding the Avengers dead in the wake of Onslaught, he joined the Heroes For Hire (both fictional group and 1997 limited series title).
 Sersi found herself in Lemuria, and learning of yet another plot by Ghaur, escaped to get aid.
 Also finding the Avengers dead, she turned to the Heroes For Hire.
 Foiling Ghaur's plot, Sersi and the Black Knight decided that after all they had been through, they both needed some time apart.

-Sersi returned to Olympia, and, apart from aiding the Avengers in their battle against Morgana Le Fey, remained there until recently , when she joined the New Breed, a group of Eternals posing as a human super team, in order to control the Deviants, who have become mindless monsters.
+Sersi returned to Olympia, and, apart from aiding the Avengers in their battle against Morgana Le Fey, remained there until she met and joined the New Breed, a group of Eternals posing as a human super team, in order to control the Deviants, who have become mindless monsters.
 Her ties to the Black Knight, and indeed the Avengers, remain strong however, and she may team up with them again in the future.

 Powers and Abilities